PoCInnovation/Workshops/software/14.Vercel/README.md

 Your idea is simple, create a blog to show what you can do to everyone.
 You want to share your skill in front, backend and operational.<br>
 But you got a problem, it will be boring and long to deploy all your stacks, set the ssl certificate and DNS to secure your blog etc...

-Don't worry, you like challenge, you go on internet and search some tools to easily set an environment and deploy your application.
+Don't worry, you like challenge, you go to internet and search some tools to easily set an environment and deploy your application.
 You see that [Vercel](https://vercel.com/) or [Netlify](https://www.netlify.com/) can be really cool to achieve your objective.

 In this workshop, we will explore the power of CD as services.
 Here is a schema of the functioning of those services